Spectral properties of substitutions on compact alphabets: Diffraction for substitutions on infinite alphabets

 \subsection{Non-constant length example}

-Let $\A=\overline{\N_0} = \N_0 \cup\{\infty\}$ denote the one-point compactification of the natural numbers and consider the substitution
+Let $\A=\N_{\infty} = \N_0 \cup\{\infty\}$ denote the one-point compactification of the natural numbers and consider the substitution

 This is a non-constant length substitution.
-One can easily check that it is primitive, which implies $X_{\varrho}$ is minimal by Theorem~\ref{thm:tile-lengths}.
-Moreover, since isolated points only get mapped to isolated points under $\varrho$, by Theorem~\ref{thm:unique-erg}, the associated subshift $X_{\varrho}$ is uniquely ergodic.
-Primitivity also guarantees the existence of a strictly positive length function.
-In this case, the inflation factor is $\lambda=\frac{5}{2}$ and the length function $\ell\colon \A\to \R$ is given by $\ell(n)=2-1/2^n$ and $\ell(\infty) = 2$.
-The letter frequencies are also well defined and are given by $\nu_n=\frac{1}{2^{n+1}}$ and $\nu_{\infty}=0$.
-The existence of natural tile lengths allows one to construct a point set $\varLambda$ from the bi-infinite fixed point $w=\varrho^{\infty}(\infty\,|\,0)$.
-The length function is bounded from above and below, with $1= \ell(0) < \ell(n) < \ell(n+1) < \ell(\infty) = 2$ for $n\in\mathcal{A}$.
-This implies that the point set $\varLambda$ is both uniformly discrete and relatively dense, and hence is a Delone set.
-Since there are infinitely many distinct tile lengths, $\varLambda$ is not Meyer.
+One can easily check that it is primitive, which implies $X_\sub$ is minimal by Theorem~\ref{thm:minimal}.
+It has been shown in \cite[Ex.~6.9]{MRW:compact} that the corresponding substitution operator is quasi-compact, which together with primitivity, implies that it is strongly power convergent.
+Note that the substitution is recognisable since every supertile begins with and never ends with $0$.
+It follows from Theorem~\ref{thm:unique-erg} that the associated subshift $X_\sub$ is uniquely ergodic.
+Strong power convergence and primitivity also guarantee the existence of a strictly positive length function by Theorem~\ref{thm:tile-lengths}.
+In this case, the inflation factor is $\lambda=\frac{5}{2}$ and the length function $\ell\colon \A\to \R$ is given by $\ell(n)=2-2^{-n}$ and $\ell(\infty) = 2$.
+The letter frequencies are also well defined and are given by $\nu_n=2^{-(n+1)}$ and $\nu_{\infty}=0$.
+The existence of natural tile lengths allows one to construct a point set $\varLambda$ from the bi-infinite fixed point $w=\sub^{\infty}(\infty\,|\,0)$ given by

+Now we recover a tiling $\mathcal{T}_w$ from $w$ by replacing each letter in $w$, starting from the origin, by a tile of length $\ell(n)$ if $w_z=n$.
+As before, we recover a coloured point set $\varLambda_w$ from $\mathcal{T}_w$ by identifying each tile with its left endpoint.
+The length function is bounded from above and below, with $1= \ell(0) < \ell(n) < \ell(n+1) < \ell(\infty) = 2$ for $n\in\A$.
+This means that the point set $\varLambda=\text{supp}(\varLambda_w)$ is both uniformly discrete and relatively dense, and hence is a Delone set.
+Since there are infinitely many distinct tile lengths, $\varLambda$ has infinite local complexity and hence is not a Meyer set \cite{L:finite}.
+The central portion of the associated Delone set is given in Figure~\ref{fig:pointset}.
 We call $\varLambda$ a \emph{Delone set of infinite type} with inflation symmetry, i.e., $\lambda\varLambda\subseteq \varLambda$.
 Lagarias proved in \cite{L:finite} that, if $\varLambda$ is of finite type and has inflation symmetry, then $\lambda$ must be an algebraic integer.
 For the example above, $\lambda=\frac{5}{2}$ is algebraic but is not an integer.
 This leads to the following question:

-\begin{question} Let $\varrho$ be a primitive substitution on a compact alphabet with inflation factor $\lambda$.
+\begin{question} Let $\sub$ be a primitive substitution on a compact alphabet with inflation factor $\lambda$.
 Is it possible for $\lambda$ to be a transcendental number? \end{question}